Baneins: History

-In the Middle Ages the parish was known as Athaneins but over the course of time the name Baneins, which was the name of the castle, replaced it.
+In the Middle Ages the parish was known as Athaneins but over time the name Baneins, which was the name of the castle, replaced it.
 The etymology remains uncertain: the name Baneins is based on the German man's name Bano or Banno and the suffix -eins is very common in the Dombes area and comes from the suffix -ing which is commonly added to many Germanic names.

 Baneins was a lordship before becoming Viscounty then a County under Louis XIII.
 The County became, with Béreins and Dompierre-sur-Chalaronne, the twelfth lordship under the sovereignty of Dombes.

 Of the old castle built in the 13th century by Raoul de Baneins, a knight, who gave his name to the village, there remains no trace.

-The abandonment of the name of Athaneins for Baneins was probably related to the identification of the locality to the hierarchy of the lords of Baneins.
+The abandonment of the name Athaneins for Baneins was probably related to the identification of the locality to the hierarchy of the lords of Baneins.